aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Wednesday Ticket
 **Topic:** Wednesday Ticket
 **Content:** Wednesday Tickets are available online!
 ONLY VALID IN COMBINATION WITH A FESTIVAL TICKET.
-This ticket grants you early access to Garbicz Festival from on the 30.07 – 12:00pm.
-With this ticket, we offer a preview to enjoy the diverse facets of Garbicz Festival in a serene setting, before the large dance floors come alive.
+This ticket grants you early access to Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) from on the 30.07 – 12:00pm.
+With this ticket, we offer a preview to enjoy the diverse facets of Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) in a serene setting, before the large dance floors come alive.
 Get a head start to your weekend as we open our art and lighting installations for viewing.
-Participate in workshops and enjoy the sauna at Lichtung.
+Participate in workshops and enjoy the sauna at Lichtung Area.
 Engage in interactive plays and performances or just taste delights from food stalls with live music in our winebar, or just unwind by our beautiful lake and release your travel tension.

 ---